Southwest CEO apologizes as the airline begins return to normal after days of cancellations, delays

 “We’re confident more favorable circumstances will prevail the next time we welcome you onboard,” customer service agents wrote.

 The disruptions at Southwest are similar to problems the carrier and some of its competitors faced over the summer.
-Analysts say airlines cut staff during the pandemic, leaving them vulnerable as they seek to welcome travelers back.
+Analysts say airlines’ staff cuts during the pandemic are leaving them vulnerable as they seek to welcome travelers back.
 Kelly said Southwest had “moderated” its schedule and was planning to hire more employees, but the airline was continuing to face higher rates of absenteeism because of the ongoing pandemic.

 Some leading conservatives claimed the disruptions were caused by pilots protesting against Southwest imposing a coronavirus vaccine mandate.
-There was no evidence that was the case and the airline, pilots union and the government all pushed back against the claims.
+There was no evidence that was the case, and the airline, pilots union and the government all pushed back against the claims.

 “To be clear: None of the information from Southwest, its pilots union, or the FAA indicates that this weekend’s cancellations were related to vaccine mandates,” the Federal Aviation Administration wrote in a tweet Monday evening.